-- (1) Principal Position.
-The table reflects the principal position held by the named executive officer as of December 31, 2020.
-Effective October 1, 2018, J. Keebler assumed the role of Chairman of the Board, in addition to President and CEO, as part of a previously announced management succession plan.
-As part of a previously announced planned succession, J. Newman retired on December 31, 2020.
-As of January 1, 2020, he was Executive Vice President, Chief Financial Officer, Secretary and Treasurer and as of September 1, 2020, assumed the role Executive Vice President, the position from which he retired.
-J. Bushek served in role of Assistant Vice President, Chief Information Officer until March 1, 2020, when he was named Vice President Finance, and Chief Information Officer and as of September 1, 2020, he was named Vice President Finance, Chief Information Officer and Treasurer and also assumed the role of Chief Financial Officer.
+(1) Principal Position.
+The table reflects the principal position held by the named executive officer as of December 31, 2021.
+J. Bushek served in the role of Assistant Vice President, Chief Information Officer until March 1, 2020, when he was named Vice President Finance and Chief Information Officer and as of September 1, 2020, he was named Vice President Finance, Chief Information Officer and Treasurer and also assumed the role of Chief Financial Officer.
 From January 1, 2020, to August 31, 2020, C. A. Renlund was Vice President and General Counsel until September 1, 2020, when she was also named Secretary.
 T. Johnson is a named executive officer beginning in 2020.
-She was Assistant Vice President and Controller until March 1, 2020, at which time she was named Vice President Accounting and Controller and as of September 1, 2020, she assumed the role of Chief Accounting Officer. - (2) Stock Awards.
-The amounts in this column reflect the grant date fair value of the cash-based, time-based, and performance unit awards made to the named executive officers under our Performance Unit Plans.
-Under the Performance Unit Plans, an award was made to each named executive officer in 2018, 2019, and 2020.
-The Performance Unit Plans are described above under "Compensation/Benefits Structure Pay Mix Long-Term Incentives."
-The determination of the grant date fair value of the 2020 awards is described in the "2020 Grants of Plan-Based Awards Table."
-The vesting applicable to awards under the Performance Unit Plans is described in the "Outstanding Equity Awards at December 31, 2020," table.
-As noted, no shares of stock are issuable or issued in connection with these awards.
+She was Assistant Vice President and Controller until March 1, 2020, at which time she was named Vice President Accounting and Controller and as of September 1, 2020, she assumed the role of Chief Accounting Officer.
+D. Peterson is a named executive officer in 2021 and 2019.
+He retired on December 31, 2021.

-- (3) Option Awards.
-During 2018, 2019, and 2020, we did not have any stock option plans. - (4) Change in Pension Value and Nonqualified Deferred Compensation Earnings.
-The amounts shown in these entries reflect the change in actuarial present values of a named executive officer's respective accumulated benefits under our Retirement Plan and income continuation agreements and the above-market earnings on nonqualified deferred compensation.
+- (2) Stock Awards.
+The amounts in this column reflect the grant date fair value of the stock-based awards made to the named executive officers under the Incentive Plans.
+Under the Incentive Plans, an award was made to each named executive officer in 2019, 2020 and 2021.
+Terms of the Incentive Plans are further described above under "Compensation/Benefits Structure Pay Mix Long-Term Incentives."
+The determination of the grant date fair value of the 2021 awards is described in the "2021 Grants of Plan-Based Awards Table."
+The vesting and payment options applicable to awards under the Incentive Plans are described in the "Outstanding Equity Awards at December 31, 2021" table. - (3) Option Awards.
+During 2019, 2020 and 2021, we did not have any stock option plans or grant any stock options. - (4) Change in Pension Value and Nonqualified Deferred Compensation Earnings.
+The amounts shown in these entries reflect the change in actuarial present values of a named executive officer's respective accumulated benefits under our Pension Plan and income continuation agreements and the above-market earnings on nonqualified deferred compensation.

 We are required to calculate the change in pension value by using the same discount rate assumption used for financial reporting purposes.
 The discount rate methodology calculates the interest and service cost components of each plan's expense in the future.
-This results in an effective discount rate for each named executive officer for the Pension Plan and income continuation agreement that is based on the participant-specific cash flows as applied to the December 31, 2020 Prudential Above Mean curve.
-In 2020, the discount rate by participant ranges from 2.53 percent to 3.17 percent for both the Pension Plan and income continuation agreements; in 2019, the similar range was higher at 3.33 percent to 3.73 percent.
-Except for J. Newman, the change in the present value of pension benefits was greater than the prior year for multiple reasons, with the primary reason being the significant decrease in discount rates, which has the effect of increasing the pension value and the related change.
-For J. Newman, the primary reason for the increase in the present value was to reflect his actual retirement age of 58 versus the anticipated retirement age of 65 in the prior year's disclosure.
-The change in pension values represents the present values of future retirement benefits and does not represent cash transactions made to the named executive officers during 2020 or in prior years.
-The change in the actuarial present value of accumulated pension benefits in 2020 are \$1,213,448 for J. Keebler, \$3,082,313 for J. Newman, \$957,591 for L. Hobbie, and \$454,052 for T. Johnson.
-Above-market earnings on nonqualified deferred compensation in 2020 are \$16,700 for J. Keebler, \$32,760 for J. Newman, \$4,199 for J. Bushek, and \$5,330 for T. Johnson.
+This results in an effective discount rate for each named executive officer for the Pension Plan and income continuation agreement that is based on the participant-specific cash flows as applied to the December 31, 2021, Prudential Above Mean curve.
+In 2021, the discount rate by participant ranges from 2.85% to 3.14% for both the Pension Plan and income continuation agreements; in 2020, the similar range was generally lower at 2.53% to 3.17%.
+The change in the present value of pension benefits was greater than the prior year for multiple reasons, with the primary reason being the increase to final average earnings.
+The change in pension values represents the present values of future retirement benefits and does not represent cash transactions made to the named executive officers during 2021 or in prior years.
+The change in the actuarial present value of accumulated pension benefits in 2021 are \$1,005,511 for J. Keebler, \$415,318 for L. Hobbie, \$258,730 for T. Johnson and \$552,828 for D. Peterson.
+Above-market earnings on nonqualified deferred compensation in 2021 are \$20,444 for J. Keebler, \$4,707 for J. Bushek and \$9,592 for T. Johnson.